databrickslabs/ucx/README.md

 ```

 This command moves a UC table/tables from one schema to another schema after
-the [table upgrade](docs/table_upgrade.md) process.
+the [table migration](#table-migration-workflow) process.
 This is useful for developers and administrators who want
 to adjust their catalog structure after tables upgrade.

 Users will be prompted whether tables/view are dropped after moving to new schema.
 This only applies to `MANAGED` tables and views.